ai4os-hub/ai4os-audio-classification-tf/README.md

 samples of audio as well as training their own classifier for a custom problem.
 The classifier is currently [pretrained](models/default) on the 527 high-level classes from the [AudioSet](https://research.google.com/audioset/) dataset.

-You can find more information about it in the [DEEP Marketplace](https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-audio-classification-tf.html).
+You can find more information about it in the [AI4OS Marketplace](https://dashboard.cloud.ai4eosc.eu/marketplace).

 **Table of contents**
 1. [Installing this module](#installing-this-module)